-Chelsea Komschlies, a native of Appleton, Wisconsin, currently attends the Curtis Institute of Music in Philadelphia, where she studies with David Ludwig.
-Chelsea received her Master of Music degree in composition from the University of Colorado at Boulder, where she studied with Daniel Kellogg and Carter Pann.
+Chelsea Komschlies (b.
+1991, Appleton, WI), whose music has been said to possess an “ingratiating allure” (San Diego Story), recently completed a post-graduate Artist Diploma at the Curtis Institute of Music in Philadelphia, where she was awarded The Alfredo Casella Award for composition.
+At Curtis she studied with Richard Danielpour and David Ludwig.
+Chelsea received her Master of Music degree in composition from the University of Colorado at Boulder, where she studied with Daniel Kellogg and Carter Pann and received the Thurston Manning Composition Award and Cecil Effinger Fellowship in Composition.
 Chelsea, who grew up creating and loving all sorts of visual art, often uses real or imagined images as inspiration for her works, and listeners frequently say her music has strong visual qualities.
 One of her goals is that listeners make deep, instinctual associations with her music, be they emotional, visual, or otherwise abstract.